chrisrichardson/lanyon/workshop2.md

 ---
-layout: default
+layout: page
-title: "Data Assimilation and Uncertainty Quantification"
+title: "Workshop II: Data Assimilation and Uncertainty Quantification"
 ---

-## Workshop on "Data Assimilation and Uncertainty Quantification at the exascale", 24-25 September 2020

 Uncertainty Quantification (UQ) includes the propagation of uncertainty from inputs to outputs through simulators, as well as